rannn367/tp/docs/UserGuide.md

    * `customerdelete 3` : Deletes the 3rd customer shown in the current customer list.

-   * `c C0102:Charlie:97285712` : Quickly adds a customer using the shortcut command.
+   * `ca C0102:Charlie:97285712` : Quickly adds a customer using the shortcut command.

    * `exit` : Exits the app.